expo/fyi/troubleshooting-sdk-upgrades.md

 The [changelogs](https://docs.expo.dev/workflow/upgrading-expo-sdk-walkthrough/#sdk-changelogs) include notes about any breaking changes, such as deprecated API's that were removed or changes required by Android or Apple SDK's.

-### Clear node modules
+### Clear the node_modules directory

-Sometimes our **node_modules** folder gets into an unexpected state when a lot of things change.
+Sometimes our **node_modules** folder gets into an invalid state when many packages change at the same time.
+Package managers often optimize for speed rather than correctness.
 If and when these errors occur often depends on what package manager you're using or if your app is inside a monorepo.

 Run `rm -rf node_modules` to delete **node_modules** and all of its contents, and then run your package manager again to recreate it (`Remove-Item -Path "node_modules" -Recurse -Force` on PowerShell).
+You can alternatively use `npx npkill` to delete **node_modules** and any nested **node_modules** directories interactively.

 Sometimes just removing the folder and reinstalling dependencies is enough, but if that doesn't work, you can also try deleting the lockfile (e.g., **yarn.lock**, **package-lock.json**) and deleting **node_modules** at the same time, and then reinstalling dependencies.
 Your lockfile will likely change slightly after doing this, which may end up being just the fix you need.
+This often isn't desirable, especially in monorepos where you don't want to touch any other unrelated dependencies.
+Using more recent versions of your package manager of choice tend to reduce the risk of this being needed.

-### Clear the bundler cache
+### Clear caches

-You can also clear the Metro Bundler cache by running `npx expo start -c`.
+- **Metro**: You can also clear the Metro Bundler cache by running `npx expo start -c`.
+- **Native directories**: If you use [CNG](https://docs.expo.dev/workflow/continuous-native-generation/) but still compile your project locally, run `npx expo prebuild --clean` to re-generate your **android** and **ios** directories from scratch.

 ### Check Github repositories for third-party packages